bonjuruu/chrysalis-service-client/go-client/docs/ICreatePostRequestDTO.md

 ### NewICreatePostRequestDTO

-`func NewICreatePostRequestDTO(author string, title string, content string, thumbnail string, createdAt string, updatedAt string, ) *ICreatePostRequestDTO`
+`func NewICreatePostRequestDTO(author string, title string, summary string, content string, thumbnail string, createdAt string, updatedAt string, ) *ICreatePostRequestDTO`

 NewICreatePostRequestDTO instantiates a new ICreatePostRequestDTO object This constructor will assign default values to properties that have it defined,